What tips for creativity can we learn from 5 industry leaders?

 Collecting interesting or new items can give you something to reflect on and “admire”.
 This can help some people clear their heads or spark new ideas.

 Mixing and matching things that don’t usually go together can help to realise a totally new idea.
 If something isn’t working for you, try combining it with something else and see where it goes. (hmm… we wondered where kite surfing came from)

 Robyn Fawcett – Shock records

 Robyn is the Digital Marketing Manager for Shock Records in Melbourne.
-Pablo is the co-founder of creative agency ‘Plenty’.
-They both sat down for a post lunch chat with to tell us their top creative tips.
+Pablo is the co-founder of the creative agency ‘Plenty’.
+They both sat down for a post-lunch chat to tell us their top creative tips.

 - Research your audience